sophia-nunez/guide-to-git/docs/basics/pull.md

 ---

 ## Introduction
-The `git pull` command combines fetching and merging - topics covered in our Advanced section.
+The `git pull` command combines fetching and merging.
 Essentially, it takes new commits from the remote repository and brings them to your computer by combining the local and new versions together.

 You should always pull before starting to make changes and before pushing in order to reduce any conflicting edits.